Music PhD / MPhil

-In the past few years the Department has been awarded five two-year University Research Fellowships, of which only two are awarded each year, in Film Studies, Composition, Music Therapy and Historical Musicology.
-Two three-year University studentships, in Musicology and Ethnomusicology have also been awarded.
+In the past few years the Department has been awarded five two-year Research Fellowships, of which only two are awarded each year, in Film Studies, Composition, Music Therapy and Historical Musicology.
+Two three-year Studentships, in Musicology and Ethnomusicology have also been awarded.

-The Department has also been successful in gaining external funding for research, including various Research Council funds and a Leverhulme Trust grant for the City University-London Sinfonietta composition project.
+The Department has also been successful in gaining external funding for research, including various Research Council funds and a Leverhulme Trust grant for the City, University of London Sinfonietta composition project.

 To be considered for the MPhil/PhD programme, one of our staff must be willing to supervise your research.
 You are therefore encouraged to contact a staff member whose research interests accord with your own prior to making an application.
 Their profiles can be found on our website: http://www.city.ac.uk/arts-social-sciences/music/research/staff-research.
 Further information about research within the Department of Music can be found here: http://www.city.ac.uk/arts-social-sciences/music/research.

 We accept applications on an ongoing basis for entry in late September and early February.
 There is no formal application deadline, but it is advisable to apply as early as possible due to the limited availability of supervisors.

 To apply online, you will need to submit the following supporting documents:

 - A full curriculum vitae specifying academic qualifications, and experience or achievements relevant to the application and the research proposal.

 - A research proposal, giving as much details as possible about the research area, and the reasons for carrying out the research.

 - An account of the ideal resources - hardware, software and supervisory support - needed to enable the work to be carried out.

 - An example of written work which demonstrates writing skills and intellectual ability.